qtipee/pms/README.md

-# PMS Backend
+# PMS

-Backend Django application for [PMS Xamarin project](https://github.com/HE-Arc/PMS).
+To describe

-## Installation
+## Setup

+### Django

-First, you need to add a file for your local settings in *pms/pms/settings/local_settings.py*.
+First, you need to add a file for your local settings in *src/pms/settings/local_settings.py*.
 This file is ignored by Git and allows you to overwrite some configurations for you development environment :

 ```
 from pms.settings.common import *